How to Make Your Small Business More Secure on a Budget

 Passwords

 It’s so important that your team create passwords that are strong and unique.
 This needs to be done for every account that they have.
-If your team work across both a desktop and mobile device, then they need to use a different password for each.
-This will help you to maintain a high level of security and it also means that if one password is beached, the other one is not.
-Employees can also add another layer of security to their accounts with two-factor authentication.
-This ultimately means that employees need to type in a code or even use their fingerprint to complete the sign-in process.
-This may sound drastic, but it can really help you to keep your business secure.
-If you are concerned about your business budget, then only use this for high-level or sensitive data.
+If your team work across both a desktop and a mobile device, then they need to use a different password for each.
+This will help you to maintain a high level of security, and it also means that if one password is breached, the other one is not.

 Updates